Site Monitoring Program

-Proper and continued site maintenance is critical to water supply resource protection.
-CWD involvement in these projects is crucial to ensure the following:
+Proper construction and long-term site management is critical to water supply resource protection.
+Cambridge Water Department involvement in these projects is crucial to ensure the following:

 - All parties involved are aware that they are working near a water supply;